jvolkening/gloc/README.md

 # DESCRIPTION

-GLOC is a download manager for the OverDrive and eMusic MP3 audiobook collections written in Perl+GTK.
-Lack of a native Linux client for downloading OverDrive audiobooks from libraries and retailers has left Linux users in the cold, and this program was written to fill that need.  eMusic compatibility was added later.
+GLOC is a download manager for the OverDrive MP3 audiobook collection written in Perl+GTK.
+Lack of a native Linux client for downloading OverDrive audiobooks from libraries and retailers has left Linux users in the cold, and this program was written to fill that need.
 It is developed and tested on Debian GNU/Linux but is expected to run on most flavors of Linux as well as any other platforms with the Perl bindings to the GTK+ libraries.

 # LICENSING AND LEGAL CONSIDERATIONS (Please read)

-GLOC is not authorized by OverDrive or eMusic.
+GLOC is not authorized by OverDrive.
 However, GLOC does not make any attempts to circumvent license restrictions and only works with the (already DRM-free) MP3 versions of audiobooks.
 It requires the user to have a license for any books downloaded in the same way that the official,